 '''

 The default for AUTO_RUN is YES.
 In the event of a

 failure, this permits the cluster software to transfer the package

 to an adoptive node.
 Adjust as necessary.

-AUTO RUN YES
+AUTO_RUN YES

 '''

 A package switch involves moving packages and their associated IP addresses to a new system.
-The new system must already have the same subnetwork configured and working properly, otherwise the packages will not be started.
+The new system must already have the same subnet configured and working properly, otherwise the packages will not be started.
 With package failovers, TCP connections are lost.
 TCP applications must reconnect to regain connectivity; this is not handled automatically.
-Note that if the package is dependent on multiple subnetworks, all subnetworks must be available on the target node before the package will be started.
+Note that if the package is dependent on multiple subnets, all of them must be available on the target node before the package will be started.